MaterializeInc/materialize/doc/user/content/overview/architecture.md

-If you know that you are routinely interested in knowing the answer to a specific query (_how many widgets were sold in Oklahoma today?_), you can do something much smarter than repeatedly ask Materialize to tabulate the answer from a blank slate––instead, you can create a view of the query, which Materialize will persist and continually keep up to date.
+If you know that you are routinely interested in knowing the answer to a specific query (_how many widgets were sold in Oklahoma today?_), you can do something much smarter than repeatedly ask Materialize to tabulate the answer from a blank slate.
+Instead, you can create a materialized view of the query, which Materialize will persist and continually keep up to date.

-When users define views (i.e. `CREATE MATERIALIZED VIEW some_view AS SELECT...`), the internal `SELECT` statement is parsed––just as it is for ad hoc queries––but instead of only executing a single time, the generated dataflow persists.
+When users define views (that is, `CREATE MATERIALIZED VIEW some_view AS SELECT...`), the internal `SELECT` statement is parsed––just as it is for ad hoc queries––but instead of only executing a single time, the generated dataflow persists.
 Then, as data comes in from Kafka, Differential workers collaborate to